 ![]() |

 Biography: Yiwen Wang received B.S. and M.S. degrees from University of Science and Technology of China (USTC), Hefei, Anhui, China in 2001 and 2004 respectively.
 She received a Ph.D. degree from University of Florida, Gainesville, FL, USA in 2008.
 She then joined the Department of Electronics and Computer Engineering as a Research Associate at the Hong Kong University of Science and Technology, Kowloon, Hong Kong.
 In 2010, she joined as an Associate Professor at Zhejiang University, Hangzhou, China.
 In 2017, she joined the faculty at the Department of Electronic and Computer Engineering, Department of Chemical and Biological Engineering, the Hong Kong University of Science and Technology.
-In 2022, she was promoted to Associate Professor with substantiation.
-Title: Autonomous task learning for Motor Brain Machine InterfacesAbstract: A fundamental aspect of biological behavior is the ability to learn and to adapt to the environment.
-The brain has developed remarkable mechanisms to achieve this ability.
-As part of the overall effort to permit the brain to control neuroprosthetic devices via brain-machine interfaces (BMI), it is critical to model and or recreate such adaptive mechanisms.
-Previous experiments have demonstrated the feasibility of brain control on neuroprosthesis without actual limb action, where subjects need to adjust brain activity to learn the operation on a BMI system based on visual feedback.
-However, current systems are still far from being ready for routine clinical use due to the limits of the actions, extensive training, frequent recalibration, and no generalization over new tasks.
-The ideal BMI is supposed to accomplish complex movement tasks with fast training, high accuracy, and stability over time.
-More importantly, we expected BMIs to have the smart learning ability to adapt and develop new movements autonomously. |
+In 2022, she was promoted to Associate Professor with substantiation. |